One of the best media marketing strategy channels for an e-commerce site is YouTube.

 Well, when it comes to content marketing, you’re generally aiming to produce content for people in different buyer stages.

 There are many buyer stages.
-If you’re new to content marketing, it can all get a little bit overwhelming.
+If you’re new to the development of a content marketing strategy, it can all get a little bit overwhelming.

 However, to keep it simple – think of it this way…

-- You’ve got to create content that is going to make people aware of your product/offering.
+- You’ve got to create content that is going to make people aware of your product/offering and ecommerce website.

 - You’ve got to create content that is going to convince people that your product/offering is better than the product/offering of the competition.

-Content marketing can get a lot more complicated than that and you could definitely go in a number of different directions – but those two approaches should help you to initially focus your efforts.
+Even your most basic content marketing strategy can get a lot more complicated than that and you could definitely go in a number of different directions – but those two approaches should help you to initially focus your efforts.

 So, how are you going to create content that makes people aware of your product or offering?